×

 What Are Orthodontic Braces?

-Why you should go to an Orthodontist and not a General Dentist:
+Why should you go to an Orthodontist and not a General Dentist?

-Orthodontists and General Dentists undertake the same training initially, But Orthodontic specialists complete 3 years of further training after they graduate dental school.
+Orthodontists and General Dentists undertake the same training initially, but orthodontic specialists complete 3 years of further training after they graduate dental school.

 Preparing for Braces